-A dental implant is a titanium post (like a tooth root) this is surgically positioned into the jawbone beneath the gum line that allows your dentist to mount replacement teeth or a bridge into the area.
+A dental implant is a titanium post (like a tooth root) that is surgically positioned into the jaw bone beneath the gum line that allows your dentist to mount replacement teeth or a bridge into the area.

 Dental implant surgery is usually an outpatient surgery performed in stages:

 ● Your jawbone is prepared for surgery, a process that may involve bone grafting.

 ● After your jawbone heals, your oral surgeon places the dental implant metal post in your jawbone.

 ● You go through a healing period that may last several months.